jfm15/ContourHuggingHeatmaps/README.md

 # Contour Hugging Heatmaps

+This code can be used to reproduce the experiments performed in our paper 'Contour Hugging Heatmaps for Landmark Detection'.

 ## Requirements

+- Python 3 (code has been tested on Python 3.7)
+- CUDA and cuDNN (tested with Cuda 11.3)
+- Our experiments used a NVIDIA Quadro P4000 GPU which has 8GBs of memory.
+- Python packages listed in the requirements.txt including PyTorch 1.10.0

-## Quick start
+## Getting Started

-### Install

-1. Go to your chosen directory , clone this repo then enter it:
+1. Go to your chosen directory, clone this repo then enter it:
 ```
 git clone https://github.com/jfm15/ContourHuggingHeatmaps.git
 cd ContourHuggingHeatmaps/